OpenCloning/OpenCloning_landing_page/content/_index.md

         button:
           content: "Learn more"
           link: "https://linkml.io/"
-      content : "A simple interoperable data model developed with [LinkML](https://linkml.io/) to represent the provenance of engineered DNA sequences.
-Currently used in [ShareYourCloning](#shareyourcloning) but to be supported by all other tools soon."
+      content : "You can export full DNA engineering workflows.
+OpenCloning uses a simple interoperable data model developed with [LinkML](https://linkml.io/) to represent the provenance of engineered DNA sequences."
       button:
         enable : true
         label : "Check it out"